Strong cosmic censorship for the spherically symmetric Einstein-Maxwell-charged-Klein-Gordon system with positive $\Lambda$: stability of the Cauchy horizon and $H^1$ extensions: Existence and stability of the Cauchy horizon

 \subsection{Redshift region}

 For some fixed $R$, chosen close enough to $r_+$ (see \hyperref[section:assumptions]{assumption} \textbf{(F)}), we now study the region $J^{-}(\Gamma_R)$, after proving that it is non-empty.\footnote{By definition \eqref{def_constantR}, $\Gamma_R = \{r = R\}$ is a (possibly empty) subset of the maximal past set $\mathcal{P}$.
-Since $\nu < 0$ in $\mathcal{P}$ (see remark \ref{rmk:signs}) and due to the extension criterion (theorem \ref{thm:extension_principle}), the curve being empty means that $R$ is smaller than any value of the area-radius function in $[0, U] \times [v_0, +\infty)$.
-We will see that this is never the case, i.e.\ for every choice of $v_1 \ge v_0$ and $U$, we can find a curve in $[0, U] \times [v_1, +\infty)$ such that $r = R$ along it.} We denote this set as the \textbf{redshift region}, even though we stress that its location in $\mathcal{P}$ is defined through a \textbf{curve of constant area-radius}, rather than of constant shift.
-Most of the estimates showed in proposition \ref{prop: boundsEH} propagate throughout the redshift region, and the interplay between the decay of the scalar field and the redshift effect that we observed along the event horizon $\mathcal{H}^+$ (see remark \ref{rmk:interplay}) is still present, up to an error $\delta$ given by the distance of the area-radius $r$ from $r_+$.
+Since $\nu < 0$ in $\mathcal{P}$ (see remark \ref{rmk:signs}) and due to the extension criterion (remark \ref{rmk:extension_principle}), the curve being empty means that $R$ is smaller than any value of the area-radius function in $[0, U] \times [v_0, +\infty)$.
+We will see that this is never the case, i.e.\ for every choice of $v_1 \ge v_0$ and $U$, we can find a curve in $[0, U] \times [v_1, +\infty)$ such that $r = R$ along it.} We denote this set as the \textbf{redshift region} (see also \cite{Dafermos_2003, LukOh1, VdM1}).
+Most of the estimates showed in proposition \ref{prop: boundsEH} propagate throughout the redshift region, and the interplay between the decay of the scalar field and the redshift effect that we observed along the event horizon $\mathcal{H}^+$ (see remark \ref{rmk:interplay}) is still present.

-To obtain quantitative bounds in this region, it is sufficient to bootstrap the estimates on $|\phi|$, $|\partial_v \phi|$, $|D_u \phi|$ and $\kappa$ from $\mathcal{H}^+$, and exploit these to achieve the remaining bounds.
-In particular, we employ the results of proposition \ref{prop: boundsEH} and use the smallness of $r_+ - r$ to close the bootstrap inequalities. \begin{proposition}[propagation of estimates by redshift] Given a fixed $\eta \in \left(0, K_+ \right)$, let $\delta \in (0, \eta)$ be small, compared to the initial data and to $\eta$.
+To obtain quantitative bounds in this region, it is sufficient to bootstrap the estimates on $|\phi|$, $|\partial_v \phi|$, $|D_u \phi|$, $\kappa$ and $|\nu|$ from $\mathcal{H}^+$, and exploit these to achieve the remaining bounds.
+In particular, we employ the results of proposition \ref{prop: boundsEH} and use the smallness of $r_+ - r$ to close the bootstrap inequalities.
+The proof is an adaptation of the one in \cite[proposition 4.5]{VdM1} to the case of exponential estimates.
+In particular, this requires a careful treatment of the Gronwall argument used to close the bootstrap for $|D_u \phi|$.
+The estimates that we obtain depend on the integrable quantity $u \Omega^2(0, v) \sim u e^{2K_+ v}$ (see proposition \ref{prop: boundsEH}). \begin{proposition}[propagation of estimates by redshift] Given a fixed $\eta \in (0, K_+)$, let $\delta \in (0, \eta)$ be small compared to the initial data and to $\eta$.
 Moreover, let $R$ be a fixed constant such that

 and consider the function